Capodimonte "N" Crown Pottery Mark - Giuseppe Armani, Florence Sculture d'Arte Studio Backstamp Query

 The artists associated with IPA in the post WW2 period are some of those listed above - Giuseppe Cappe, Bruno Merli, Sandro Maggioni, Alessandro Tosca, Giorgio Pellate, Redaelli.

-This new style has not really too much to do with the look and feel of the 1090e789f3ac22e8a880f4ca2e9ce32eoriginal Napes factory - and is really a 20th Century invention in my view.
+This new style has not really too much to do with the look and feel of the original Napes factory - and is really a 20th Century invention in my view.

 The "N" mark of Capodimonte dates from the Royal Manufacturer of Capodimonte in Naples, Italy, which is often reported to have continued until 1806.
 The history I read made a good case for the Capodimonte Royal Naples factory shutting in 1799 in reality.